rafaelrinaldi/log-output/README.md

 ### Thoughts on `log-update`

 [`log-update`](http://github.com/sindresorhus/log-update) is essentially the same idea of `log-output` but it was released later and has no support for stream adapters.
 Adapters support was one of the reasons I've created this module in the first place.
-I needed a way to persis the log messages within a PhantomJS instance.
+I needed a way to persist the log messages within a PhantomJS instance.

-The new `log-output` API was very much inspired by `log-update`'s API.

 ## License